joehand/are-you-around/readme.md

 Let your friends know if you are around!
 Publish your status so friends can subscribe.
 All status updates are sent directly to your friends via peer to peer networks.

+The app post updates and subscribes to friends via a [peer-status-feed](https://github.com/joehand/peer-status-feed).
+So you can join the party outside of just the app!

+Want a to see if your app is working but your friends aren't around?
+Meet [Peer Robot](https://github.com/joehand/peer-robot)!
+The friend that is always around.
+Install with `npm install -g peer-robot` and run `peer-robot` for an insta-friend.
+It will give you a key you can add as a friend.

 Development Status: **Very unstable.**

 <p>